-- It is greater than interim dividends which is profitable to shareholders of the company.
+- It is more significant than interim dividends, which are profitable to company shareholders.

-- A company issuing the dividend gets a lot of confidence from the shareholder side as they perceive the company as a value generating firm.
+- A company issuing a dividend gets a lot of confidence from the shareholder side as they perceive the company as a value-generating firm.

-- It shows the stability part of the company thus investors will be readily interested to invest in such firms.
+- It shows the stability part of the company; investors will therefore be eager to put money into such companies.

-- The temporary excess cash earned by the firm is utilized for the shareholders as the distribution of the profit earned.
+- The shareholders utilize the temporary excess cash earned by the firm as the distribution of the profit earned.

 Some of the disadvantages are:

-- Once announced under no circumstances it can be cancelled which is possible in the case of interim dividend.
+- Once announced, it cannot be canceled, which is possible in the case of an interim dividend.

-- It is a lager payout for the company when compared to the interim dividend which means sharing of the profit to a larger scale.
+- It is a larger payout for the company than the interim dividend, which means sharing the profit on a larger scale.

-- This reduces the retained earning to a larger scale as compared to the interim dividend.
+- This reduces the retained earning to a larger scale than the interim dividend.

-As discussed above we found how the final dividend is different from the interim dividend.
-Also, we could see the pros and cons of issuing final dividend and how it benefits the company and the shareholders.
-To sum up final dividends are always a good approach by the company for the shareholders which acts as a motivating factor for them to have invested their hard earned money.
+As discussed above, we found how the final dividend differs from the interim dividend.
+Also, we could see the pros and cons of issuing a final dividend and how it benefits the company and the shareholders.
+To sum up, final dividends are always a good approach by the company for the shareholders, which motivates them to have invested their hard-earned money.

 We hope that this EDUCBA information on “Final Dividend” was beneficial to you.
 You can view EDUCBA’s recommended articles for more information.